Carnage in Homs district as tanks open fire - video

 "We can't rely on the Arab League.
 The only one we can turn to is God.
 We've been bearing this for 10 months and they keep giving the government extensions and now finally they brought monitors and then what?
 More extensions?
 Until we all die?"

-(Reporting by Erika Solomon and Douglas Hamilton; Additional reporting by Ayat Basma; Writing by Douglas Hamilton; Editing by Peter Graff)
+(Reporting by Erika Solomon and Douglas Hamilton.
+Writing by Douglas Hamilton; editing by Tim Pearce)